Dr. Death (2021 TV series): Release

-On May 17, 2021, alongside the release of an official trailer, it was announced that the series is scheduled to premiere in the summer of 2021.
-The series premiered on July 15, 2021, with an eight-episode release.
+On May 17, 2021, alongside the release of an official trailer, it was announced that the series was scheduled to premiere in the summer of 2021.
+The first season premiered on July 15, 2021, with an eight-episode release.
+The second season premiered on December 21, 2023, with an eight-episode release.

 In Canada, the show debuted on Showcase on September 12, 2021.

 The series had its linear premiere on the USA Network on October 5, 2022.

 Reception

-The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average score of 7.4/10 based on 25 critic reviews.
-The website's critical consensus reads, "Though it keeps viewers in the waiting room a little too long, Dr. Death remains a horrifying tale of medical malpractice centered around Joshua Jackson's sufficiently unsettling performance."
-Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 12 critics, indicating "generally favorable reviews".
+The review aggregator website Rotten Tomatoes reported a 93% approval rating for the series' first season with an average score of 7.5/10 based on 29 critic reviews.
+The website's critics consensus reads, "Though it keeps viewers in the waiting room a little too long, Dr. Death remains a horrifying tale of medical malpractice centered around Joshua Jackson's sufficiently unsettling performance."
+Metacritic, which uses a weighted average, assigned the first season a score of 75 out of 100 based on 12 critics, indicating "generally favorable reviews".

-Kristen Baldwin of Entertainment Weekly gave the series an A- and wrote a review saying, "The what and the how are harrowing enough.
+Kristen Baldwin of Entertainment Weekly gave the series' first season an A− and wrote a review saying, "The what and the how are harrowing enough.
 Dr. Death succeeds by focusing on the people who fought for years to make sure Christopher Duntsch could do no more harm."

+The second season has an 80% approval rating on Rotten Tomatoes, based on 10 critic reviews, with an average rating of 7/10.
+The website's critics consensus states, "Entangling Édgar Ramírez and Mandy Moore in a bad romance with skin-crawling results, Dr. Death's second season cuts with a mean scalpel."
+Metacritic, which uses a weighted average, assigned the second season a score of 67 out of 100 based on 6 critics, indicating "generally favorable reviews".